WuphonsReach/blog/res/mount-blade-warband/readme.md

 ## Recommended Options (2019 version)

-- Horse Speed Fix:
+- Horse Speed Fix: ON
-- Horse Culling:
+- Horse Culling: 1
-- Battle Continuation:
+- Battle Continuation: ON
-- Charge When Dead:
+- Charge When Dead: ON
-- Terrain Advantages:
+- Terrain Advantages: ON
-- Lords Returning From Exile:
+- Lords Returning From Exile: ON (you may want to turn this off towards end-game)
-- AI Changes:
+- AI Changes: HIGH
-- Economics & Behavioral:
+- Economics & Behavioral: HIGH
-- Prejudice Level:
+- Prejudice Level: DEFAULT
-- Disable Companions Complaints:
+- Disable Companions Complaints: ON
-- Disguise System:
+- Disguise System: ON
-- Cheat Mode:
+- Cheat Mode: OFF